Beshoy-Hezky/Piraten-Kapern-Game-Simulator/logbook.md

 19-01-2023
 1. Worked on adding logging into the program
 2. Will work on fixing access specifiers
+3. Fixed access specifiers and added comments to make code more understandable
+4. Moved some functions to Dice class to not have the person class be massive